apascualucsd/Demodulation-in-MATLAB/README.md

 Demodulate a simple real-life signal demodulated with an unknown modulation scheme and detect the data using I/Q files

-My role:
+My role: (The code included and as seen in the PDF)
 - Signal Identification
 - Demodulation Method
 - Demodulation Implmentation

+Acknowledgements:
-My partner's role:
+My partner's role: (As seen in the PDF)
 - Applications of the signal
 - Demodulation Block Diagram
 - Bit Error Rate analysis